Workable/orka/docs/getting-started.md

 ### rabbitOnConnected

-Create/Subscribe to some queues after rabbitMQ is initialised.
+Create/Subscribe to some queues after rabbitMQ is initialized.
 This is critical to happen here and not in beforeStart because rabbitOnConnected will be called again if rabbitMQ is reconnected after a connection loss.

 eg: